-In this class, students will complete a variety of IB MYP assessments such as projects, papers, tests, presentations, etc. Assessments like these give students a chance to demonstrate their knowledge, understanding, and skills, and in turn, these assessments give teachers, families, and students useful information to help improve learning.
+Students will complete a variety of IB MYP assessments such as projects, papers, tests, presentations, etc. Assessments like these give students a chance to demonstrate knowledge, understanding, and skills, and in turn, these assessments give teachers, families, and students useful information to help improve learning.
 Students will engage in summative assessments for each unit.
 Examples of summative assessments can include: tests, quizzes, projects, research papers, essays, case studies, presentations and/or primary document analysis.
 Summative assessments will represent 80% of the total student grade for each quarter of the course.
-Students will also engage in formative assessments for each unit, which will help students develop skills and knowledge, and indicate progress toward the summative assessments given.
+Students will also engage in formative assessments given.
 Examples of formative assessments can include: study guides, Cornell notes, questions, readings, homework, smaller in-class assignments, graphic organizers, and/or quick writes.
 Formative assessments will represent 20% of the total student grade for each quarter of the course.
-Throughout these assessments, the IB MYP Criterion rubrics will be used.
-IB MYP Criterion rubrics use an 8-point international scale, with an achievement level of 8 representing "excellent achievement" and an achievement level of 1 representing "limited achievement."
+Throughout these assessments will represent level of 8 representing "excellent achievement" and an achievement level of 1 representing "limited achievement."
 This scale is also converted into point values and an A, B, C, D, N grading scale.
-Parents/Guardians, please ask your student to share their rubrics with you.
+Parents/Guardians, please ask your student to share the rubrics with you.